 Additionally there are many examples of participation in management of certain kinds of resources.
-Participatory approachesto natural resource management, for example in Community Forestry.
+Participatory approaches to natural resource management, for example in Community Forestry.
 Various institutions bringing together different stakeholder interests are now operating, such as the Philippines Sustainable Development Council.

-In Vietnam the Law on Environmental Protection has strong stipulations for supporting public participation in decision-making processes as well as consulting affected communities while conducting EIAs for projects.
+In Viet Nam the Law on Environmental Protection has strong stipulations for supporting public participation in decision-making processes as well as consulting affected communities while conducting EIAs for projects.
 However, implementation remains weak.

-2.2.3 Legal framework regarding access to justice
+2.2.3 Legal framework regarding Access to Justice

-The constitutions of all countries guarantee principles of access to justice, as well as remedy and redress.
-In some countries, the constitution clearly spells out responsibilities of the state to protect the environment for people's benefits, and the rights and duties of people to a clean and safe environment (e.g. Sri Lanka, Thailand and Vietnam).
+The Constitutions of all countries guarantees principles of access to justice, as well as remedy and redress.
+In some countries the constitution clearly spells out responsibilities of the state to protect the environment for people's benefits, and the rights and duties of people to a clean and safe environment (eg Sri Lanka, Thailand, and Viet Nam).